-2. Transitional arrangements contained in Article 65 of TRIPS
+2. 2.
+Transitional arrangements contained in Article 65 of the TRIPS Agreement

-Part VI (Articles 65-67) of TRIPS provides for the transitional arrangements.
+Part VI (Articles 65-67) of the TRIPS Agreement provides for the transitional arrangements.
 Articles 65 and 66 define the length of time Members are given to bring their intellectual property laws and regulations into full conformity with the obligations of the Agreement.
 Article 65.1 stipulates a general transition period that applies to all WTO Members, regardless of their development status.
-According to this provision, Members were obliged to fully apply TRIPS one year after the date of entry into force of the WTO Agreement (i.e. 1 January 1995), meaning Members had until 1 January 1996 to bring their laws and regulations into compliance with TRIPS.
-Articles 65.2 and 65.3 provide developing country Members and Members with transitional economies an additional four years to comply with TRIPS, that is until 1 January 2000.
-One caveat to this transitional arrangement was that no extension was granted with regard to the compliance with the principles of national treatment and the most-favoured nation as contained in Articles 3, 4 and 5 of TRIPS.
+According to this provision, Members were obliged to fully apply the TRIPS Agreement one year after the date of entry into force of the WTO Agreement (i.e. 1 January 1995), meaning Members had until 1 January 1996 to bring their laws and regulations into compliance with the TRIPS Agreement.
+Articles 65.2 and 65.3 provide developing country Members and Members with transitional economies an additional four years to comply with the TRIPS Agreement, that is until 1 January 2000.
+One caveat to this transitional arrangement was that no extension was granted with regard to the compliance with the principles of national treatment and the most-favoured nation as contained in Articles 3, 4 and 5 of the TRIPS Agreement.

-Moreover, according to Article 65.4, developing country Members which, prior to the enactment of TRIPS, had not extended product patent protection to areas of technology that had not been previously protected could further delay the implementation of such protection for a period of five years - that is, until 1 January 2005.
+Moreover, according to Article 65.4, developing country Members which, prior to the enactment of the TRIPS Agreement, had not extended product patent protection to areas of technology that had not been previously protected could further delay the implementation of such protection for a period of five years - that is, until 1 January 2005.
 Most notably, this extended transitional period applied to the pharmaceutical and agricultural chemicals sectors, which most developing countries did not previously protect.
 As countries manufacturing large amounts of generics (such as Brazil and India) did not previously provide product patents on pharmaceuticals, this extended period meant that manufacturers of generics in those countries could continue copying and producing drugs which would otherwise have required patent protection by the year 2000.
-The only caveat to this extended transitional period was that from 1995, countries were obliged to accept patent applications and keep them dormant in a patent
+The only caveat to this extended transitional period was that from 1995, countries were obliged to accept patent applications and keep them dormant in a patent 'mailbox' until 2005, when the mailbox was unlocked and the applications assessed.
+Finally, Article 65.5 provides that any changes in the laws, regulations, and practice of a Member availing itself of these transitional arrangements shall advance the implementation of the

-10 See Article 65.2 TRIPS.
+&lt;sup>11 See Article 65.2 TRIPS Agreement.